kaitlyn-pixley-dtqhTekw09M-unsplash.jpg

 It was Devon Allen—yeah, that Devon Allen.
 Two-time NCAA champ in the 110m hurdles.
 And he was flying.

-When I rewatched the footage, I couldn’t believe how badly he smoked everyone—it wasn’t even close.
-But hey, the guy went on to become a two-time Olympian and an NFL wide receiver, so I think I can cut myself a little slack.
+Watching the footage later, I couldn’t believe how badly he smoked everyone—it wasn’t even close.
+But hey, the guy went on to become a two-time Olympian and an NFL wide receiver, so I can cut myself a little slack.

 Looking back, it was easily one of the most unforgettable days of my college experience.
 I had to show up for two teams that day, and somehow, I pulled it off.
 Definitely one of my proudest moments at the University of Oregon.